 Image courtesy of Deschutes Brewery

 This is one of the juiciest American IPAs you can find.
-Considered a “citrus bomb,” Fresh Squeezed includes a lively blend of Citra and Mosaic hops for huge hits of grapefruit and citrus.
+Considered a “citrus bomb,” Fresh Squeezed includes a lively blend of Citra and Mosaic hops for massive hits of grapefruit and citrus.

-Find this fresh, juicy IPA in twenty-eight states plus the District of Columbia.
+Find this fresh, juicy IPA in twenty-nine states plus the District of Columbia.
 Use the Deschutes Brewery Beer Finder to get this beer into your beer fridge.

 Read More